On This Page

 Researchers have found that publication bias has exaggerated the apparent efficacy of evidence-based therapy methods like CBT and antidepressant medications.

-This doesn’t mean they aren’t effective; it just means they may not be as effective as they are said to be in both academic and popular publications.
+This doesn’t mean they aren’t effective; it just means they may not be as effective as they are said to be in both academic and popular publications, and that they’re not your only valid or effective treatment options.

 Its measurable and powerful effects may reflect how CBT, in its own way, is like medication—with its laser focus on symptom relief, it can take effect and produce measurable results faster than other therapeutic methods.

 It’s also effective in treating a range of conditions.
-Cognitive behavioral therapy was originally developed to treat depression and anxiety disorders, which it does well.
-Over the years, specialized forms of CBT have been developed to treat trauma-related conditions, personality disorders, and insomnia as well.
+Cognitive behavioral therapy was originally developed to treat depression and anxiety.
+Since then, specialized forms of CBT have been developed to treat trauma-related conditions, personality disorders, and insomnia as well.
+All have been found to be effective in treating the conditions they were developed to treat.

-This doesn’t mean that if you feel drawn to a type of treatment that isn’t as well-researched as CBT, you shouldn’t choose it.
-Even with CBT, the evidence is not conclusive beyond the fact it’s generally effective.
-Just how effective it is, and under what circumstances, and if it is truly superior in both the short- and long-term over other therapeutic methods, is another matter.
+This doesn’t mean if you feel drawn to a type of treatment that isn’t as well-researched as CBT, you shouldn’t choose it.
+All that the research on CBT really shows is that it’s generally effective.
+Just how effective it is, and under what circumstances, and if it’s truly superior in both the short- and long-term over other therapeutic methods, is another matter.

 Ultimately, the most important research is your own.
-Take notes on what works for you and read the news, especially on developments in the mental health field.
+Take notes on what works for you and do what you can to study and learn about the issues and symptoms that affect you.

 New insights emerge each year, and the best way to ensure that you’re receiving evidence-based treatment is to review the latest developments in the research.